aaaaands/andrea.github.io/content/authors/Willi Mutschler/_index.md

 ## this is how to use icons in posts: {{< icon name="download" pack="fas" >}}
 ---
-I am an *Assistant Professor* in *International Macroeconomics* at the [University of Tuebingen](https://uni-tuebingen.de/en/19615).
-My research interests include quantitative macroeconomics and econometrics with a focus on developing identification and estimation methods for dynamic and stochastic models with skewed distributions and rare disasters.
+</br >Willi Mutschler is an Assistant Professor for International Macroeconomics at the University of Tuebingen and a member of the Dynare Team maintaining the identification and method-of-moments toolboxes.

-I am a member of [Dynare's](https://www.dynare.org/about/#team) core development team and maintain the identification and method-of-moments toolboxes.
+His research studies the sources of business cycles with new identification and estimation methods for dynamic and stochastic models with skewed distributions and rare disasters.

-You are highly encouraged to check out my [Dynare Teaching Materials](dynare) and courses on [Computational Macroeconomics](https://github.com/wmutschl/Computational-Macroeconomics) and [Quantitative Macroeconomics](https://github.com/wmutschl/Quantitative-Macroeconomics).
+You are highly encouraged to check out my [Dynare Teaching Materials](dynare), recent courses on [Computational Macroeconomics](https://github.com/wmutschl/Computational-Macroeconomics) and [Quantitative Macroeconomics](https://github.com/wmutschl/Quantitative-Macroeconomics), and tutorials and lectures on [YouTube](https://www.youtube.com/c/wmutschl).

 Feel free to *[contact](#contact)* me directly or to *[schedule an appointment](https://schedule.mutschler.eu)*.